-4.1.
+4.2.
 Performance

-In order to characterize the performance of our algorithms, we compared them against Moore's code over randomly generated data-sets and varying parameters for N, m, n and M. For the purposes of compact Hilbert indices, precisions m_i were chosen in a monotonically decreasing fashion such that M = nm/2.
+In order to characterize the performance of our algorithms we compared them against Moore's code over randomly generated data-sets and varying parameters for N, m, n and M. For the purposes of compact Hilbert indices, precisions m_i were chosen in a monotonically decreasing fashion such that M = nm/2.
 Figure 4 shows the basic results.
-The jump visible at n = 32 in Figure 4(a) arises from the code switching to multiple precision representations of n-bit intermediate variables.
-In general, our regular Hilbert curve implementation slightly outperforms Moore's implementation.
+The jump visible at n = 32 in Figure 4(a) is due to the code switching to multiple precision representations of n-bit intermediate variables.
+In general, our regular Hilbert curve implementation slightly outperforms that of Moore.
 When $n \leq 32$ the overhead associated with compact Hilbert indices is as much as 2.5 times or 150%.
-However, as both n and m increase this reduces to a more reasonable ratio of 1.4, or 40%.
+However, as both n and m increase this reduces to a more reasonable 40%.
 Although the compact Hilbert indices take slightly longer to compute, they are smaller than full Hilbert indices allowing data points to be replaced with compact Hilbert indices in-place.